Things to do in Faro

 19. Spend time on one of the islands

-From Ria Formosa, you can already see that islands surround Faro!
+From Ria Formosa, you can already see the islands surrounding Faro!
 For example, the uninhabited island Ilha Deserta has unspoiled, unpopulated beaches.
 There are lifeguard services, and you can rent a beach chair and umbrellas.
 Or explore Ilha do Farol and Ilha da Culatra (the same island) with a 6-kilometre-long beach!

 Ilha do Farol